-In its forty-five year history, program alumni have achieved senior management positions in all areas of the arts, entertainment and media sectors, as well as senior government policy positions.
+In its almost fifty year history, program alumni have achieved senior management positions in all areas of the arts, entertainment and media sectors, as well as senior government policy positions.
 Program instructors are distinguished leaders in their disciplines, and students gain regular access to current top executives, in formal and informal activities.

 While the program focuses on the Canadian experience in a globalized environment, it is also designed to support educational objectives of exchange and foreign students, with a rich network of support and extra-curricular activities.